petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 A value is one of the basic things a program works with, like a letter or a number.
 The values we have seen so far are 1, 2, and 'Hello, World!'.

-These values belong to different types: 2 is an integer, and 'Hello, World!' is a string, so-called because it contains a “string” of letters.
+These values belong to different types: 2 is an integer, and 'Hello, World!' is a string, so-called because it contains a "string" of letters.
 You (and the interpreter) can identify strings because they are enclosed in quotation marks.

 If you are not sure what type a value has, the interpreter can tell you.